2ndSightLab/ai-tracker/fixed.md

 6/3/2026

+Remove more dead code

+98 more lines of dead code

+🟢 Duplicate sg verify for every sg

+⭐️ 49 lines removed

 🟢 Remove dead code realted to teardown function that was revised to use a per resource deletion scipts but the model never removed the dead code.

 ⭐️ 3,703 lines of dead code.